 Mario is also recognized as an expert in the area of transfer pricing by the international publication "Expert Guides - Transfer Pricing", as well as by the directory "Best Lawyers - Spain" in its 2020 edition, within the tax practice area.

 He is a regular speaker at seminars and conferences staged by the Firm and an array of specialist centers (Instituto de Estudios Fiscales, Universidad Complutense de Madrid, etc.) and lectures at Centro de Estudios Garrigues on various postgraduate programs (Executive Master’s degree in taxation, Executive Master’s Degree in International Taxation) and training courses (Specialist Transfer Pricing Course, Specialist International Taxation Course).

 Degree in Law (Majoring in Economics) from Universidad de Deusto

-Mario is co-author of the chapter on the allocation of profits to permanent establishments in the book entitled “Fiscalidad de los precios de transferencia (operaciones vinculadas)” (Tax aspects of transfer pricing (related–party transactions)), published by the CEF in 2016, and of a chapter of the manual entitled “Casos prácticos de operaciones vinculadas a la Empresa Familiar (precios de transferencia)” (Case studies of related-party transactions within family businesses (transfer pricing)”, also published by the CEF in 2016.
+Mario is co-author in all editions of the chapter on the allocation of profits to permanent establishments in the book entitled “Fiscalidad de los precios de transferencia (operaciones vinculadas)” (Tax aspects of transfer pricing (related–party transactions)), published by Centro de Estudios Financieros (CEF) in 2016, and of a chapter of the manual entitled “Casos prácticos de operaciones vinculadas a la Empresa Familiar (precios de transferencia)” (Case studies of related-party transactions within family businesses (transfer pricing)”, also published by CEF in 2016.